jhu-statprogramming-fall-2023/biostat777-project3-part1-sydlewis/README.md

 `check_couple` : provides a verdict about a couple, given their two ages

 **Please note:** This package is meant to be silly and *NOT* to provide any absolute judgement about a couple.
-Relationships are complicated and a super simple mathmatical formula about one aspect of the individuals involved shouldn't hold too much weight.
+Relationships are complicated and a super simple mathematical formula about one aspect of the individuals involved shouldn't hold too much weight.
 Cheers to love and connection at every age! ❤️